-Gauges must either remain under direct supervision at all times when in a temporary storage location or must be under two levels of security, not including the locked transport case.
-Temporary locations could include long term analysis sites, overnight in a motel room, or while in transit.
+Sources must remain under direct supervision at all times when in a temporary storage location.
+Temporary locations could include long term analysis sites (in a counter or when calibrating a device), overnight in a motel room, or while in transit.